Geometric constraints on the space of N=2 SCFTs I: physical constraints on relevant deformations: Physical deformations

 \subsection{Special K\"ahler constraints on splitting of singularities}

 As argued in the last section, relevant local $\cN=2$ deformations of SCFTs give near deformations of a Kodaira singularity which splits the singularity (with the exception of a $\U(1)$-flavor mass deformation of an $I_n$ singularity which simply shifts the singularity position).
-Each singularity which follows from the deformation should be interpreted as a IR fixed point, thus the geometry around the singularities should be locally scale-invariant.
-In other words the split of a scale-invariant singularity can only result into singularities which themselves belong to the Kodaira classification reported in table \ref{Table:Kodaira}.
+Each singularity which follows from the deformation should be interpreted as an IR fixed point, thus the geometry around the singularities should be locally scale-invariant.
+In other words the split of a scale-invariant singularity can only result in singularities which themselves belong to the Kodaira classification reported in table \ref{Table:Kodaira}.
 We will call the \emph{pattern of the deformation} the list of Kodaira types of the singularities that result from the splitting.
-Examples of these deformation patterns are shown in the second column of table \ref{table:theories}; e.g., the second deformation listed there splits the $II^*$ singularity into six $I_1$ singularities and one $I_4$ singularity.
+Examples of these deformation patterns are shown in the third column of table \ref{table:theories}.
+For example, the second deformation listed there splits the $II^*$ singularity into six $I_1$ singularities and one $I_4$ singularity (whose physical interpretation will be given below).

 The SK condition constrains this splitting in a number of ways.
 Since the deformation is a near deformation (i.e., does not affect the geometry asymptotically far from the singularity), the total electric-magnetic (EM) duality $\SL(2,\Z)$ monodromy around the singularities cannot change.
 This means that the product of the monodromies around the split singularities must equal the monodromy around the original singularity, as shown in figure \ref{fig:monod}.
 Note that the Kodaira type of the singularity does not determine its EM monodromy, but only its conjugacy class in $\SL(2,\Z)$, shown in table \ref{Table:Kodaira}.